fabiomux/kde-servicemenus/copy_to_klipper/README.md

 ## Features

 These are the *Copy to Klipper* service menu features:
-- Fully-translated in 5 languages besides English (Dutch, French, German, Italian, Spanish);
+- Fully translated into 5 languages besides English (Dutch, French, German, Italian, Spanish);
 - Works from within the Dolphin, Konqueror, Krusader, and KFind-results context menu;
 - Supports the copy of distinct filename's parts as full filename, filename only,